-Additionally, if the patient is present, and you are a physician, you must comply with Evaluation and Management (E/M) coding guidelines, including the requirements to bill based off time or medical decision-making.
+Additionally, if the worker is present, and you are a physician, you must comply with all Evaluation and Management (E/M) requirements, including documentation requirements.

 Providers in a hospital setting may only be paid if the services are billed on a CMS-1500 with their L&I provider account number.